robertdebock/ansible-role-httpd/README.md

 httpd
 =========

-Provides httpd
+Provides httpd for your system.

 Requirements
 ------------

-Access to a repository providing an Apache httpd package.
+Access to a repository containing packages, likely on the internet.

 Role Variables
 --------------